 One of the ways parents tend to measure the health of their babies is by weight gain.
-It’s hard not to compare your baby to other infants, but the best way to determine if your baby has healthy weight gain is to measure her against herself.
-Consistent growth along a curve (with a growth spurt here and there) means that your baby is gaining weight in a healthy manner, according to KidsHealth.
+It’s hard not to compare your baby to other infants, but the best way to determine if your baby has healthy baby weight gain is to measure her against herself.
+Consistent growth along a curve (with a growth spurt here and there) means that your baby is gaining weight in a healthy manner.

 Babies start putting on weight during the last five weeks of pregnancy.
 During this time, weight gain is rapid, as fat is added to the body.
 Babies born prematurely are often born without this protective layer of fat, and may suffer from complications as a result.
-Most babies born full-term will have body fat that sits at a healthy 30 percent of total body weight, according to the What to Expect website.
+Most babies born full-term will have body fat that sits at a healthy 30 percent of total body weight.

 Body shape varies among babies, and the weight gain is different for each of these types.
 Babies who are long and lean (Dr. Sears calls them “banana babies”) naturally burn off calories very quickly.
 Apple babies have a pleasingly symmetrical, round shape.
 Pear babies tend to have lovely chubby legs.
 Apple and pear babies do not burn off calories as quickly as banana babies.
 They most often gain weight faster than they grow, so that they are above average in weight but perhaps below average in length.
 This is perfectly normal.

 Most newborns weigh between 6 and 9 lbs. at birth, according to KidsHealth.
 It is not unusual for newborns to lose some of that weight in the weeks shortly following birth, however.
 Formula-fed babies lose about 5 percent of their weight during the first week of life, while breastfed babies can lose up to 10 percent.
 Most babies quickly gain the weight back.
 During the first year, a healthy baby weight gain will just about triple her birth weight, give or take a few pounds.